cloudmesh/technologies/chapters/tech/spark-streaming.md

 -	Yelp: determines the sentiments based on the rating and analyses that [@www-srini2016spark].

-Spark Streaming is also used in :
+Spark Streaming is also used in:

 -	Supply chain analytics
 -	To give real time video experience